qgis/QGIS-Documentation/source/user_manual/working_with_vector/vector_properties.rst

 Diagram Tab
 -----------

-The :guilabel:`Diagram` tab allows you to add a grahic overlay to a vector layer (see figure_diagrams_1_).
+|diagram| The :guilabel:`Diagram` tab allows you to add a graphic overlay to a vector
+layer (see figure_diagrams_1_).

 .. _figure_diagrams_1: